sassoftware/sasoptpy/doc/guide/input-data.rst

    m3.include(read_data(table='DF', index=['item'], columns=[limit]))
    print(type(ITEMS), ITEMS)

-Notice that the key set is created as a reference.
-We can later solve the problem after having the data available with the same name, e.g. using the `upload_frame` function.
+Note that the key set is created as a reference.
+You can later solve the problem after having the data available with the same name; for example, using the `upload_frame` function.

 .. ipython:: python